Spanish America: Frontier institutions – presidio and mission

 As the empire expanded into areas of less dense indigenous populations, the crown created a chain of presidios, military forts or garrisons, that provided Spanish settlers protection from Indian attacks.
-In Mexico during the sixteenth-century Chichimec War, presidios guarded the transit of silver from the mines of Zacatecas to Mexico City.
+In Mexico during the sixteenth-century Chichimeca War, presidios guarded the transit of silver from the mines of Zacatecas to Mexico City.
 As many as 60 salaried soldiers were garrisoned in presidios.
-Presidios had a resident commanders, who set up commercial enterprises of imported merchandise, selling it to soldiers as well as Indian allies.
+Presidios had resident commanders, who set up commercial enterprises of imported merchandise, selling it to soldiers as well as Indian allies.

 The other frontier institution was the religious mission to convert the indigenous populations.
 Missions were established with royal authority through the Patronato real.
 The Jesuits were effective missionaries in frontier areas until their expulsion from Spain and its empire in 1767.
 The Franciscans took over some former Jesuit missions and continued the expansion of areas incorporated into the empire.
 Although their primary focus was on religious conversion, missionaries served as "diplomatic agents, peace emissaries to hostile tribes ... and they were also expected to hold the line against nomadic nonmissionary Indians as well as other European powers."
 On the frontier of empire, Indians were seen as sin razón, ("without reason"); non-Indian populations were described as gente de razón ("people of reason"), who could be mixed-race castas or black and had greater social mobility in frontier regions.